ruoyann/pavo/README.md

 Pavo - The latin translation of peacock

 We are Yu Cheng, Jeff, Joenz and Ruoyan, and this web app serves to answer the Second Problem Statement about Education:
-As technology rapidly infiltrates the eeducation sector and changes not just the way people learn, but also how people teach, what refreshing ideas do you ahve to make learning and / or teaching more safe, exciting and effective?
+As technology rapidly infiltrates the education sector and changes not just the way people learn, but also how people teach, what refreshing ideas do you have to make learning and / or teaching more safe, exciting and effective?

 ## Our motivation